Arrow

 Three criteria reflect those realities:

 Per-recruiter scale without per-action limits: Tools that price by message, search, or contact require constant attention to credit balances and disrupt the high-volume work agency recruiters do.
-The most useful integratable tools charge by the seat with no per-action surcharges, so monthly costs stay predictable regardless of how much sourcing or outreach a recruiter does.
+The most useful Bullhorn integrations charge by the seat with no per-action surcharges, so monthly costs stay predictable regardless of how much sourcing or outreach a recruiter does.

 Financial and operational data flow: Agency Bullhorn deployments often connect to time tracking, payroll, billing, and accounting systems because the same candidate record drives placement and revenue.
-Integrations that mishandle that data create reconciliation work for recruiters and back-office staff and can delay billing, which makes them more consequential than equivalent connections in an in-house ATS environment.
+Integrations that mishandle that data create reconciliation work for recruiters and back-office staff and can delay billing.

 Sourcing integrations